almusawiaf/ICU-LoS2/README.md

 **Subcomponents:**

-- `1.1 Extracting Structured Features`: Scripts to extract, normalize, and encode features such as diagnoses, procedures, medications, lab values, and demographic data.
+- `1.1 Extracting Structured Features, (ZSF)`: Scripts to extract, normalize, and encode the structured features.
+Structured features—such as diagnoses, procedures, medications, labs, microbiology, vitals, and demographics—were extracted and preprocessed individually.
+Feature selection (e.g., ANOVA F-test) was applied per modality, and selected features were concatenated into a unified representation.
+Continuous features were z-score normalized.
+The final composite vector, referred to as ZSF, captures clinically relevant structured signals for downstream modeling.

-- `1.2 Extracting Unstructured Features`:
+- `1.2 Extracting Unstructured Features, (E)`:
   - Preprocessing of clinical notes from the MIMIC-III NOTEEVENTS table.
   - Symptom extraction using MeSH ontology.